2 Israelis killed as Israeli, Palestinian officials meet

 “The resistance in the West Bank will remain present and growing, and no plan or summit will be able to stop it,” said spokesman Hazem Qassem.

-It’s not clear what the talks might achieve.
 Israel has pledged to continue fighting militants in the West Bank where the Palestinian Authority often has little control.
 Israel also is led by a far-right government with members that oppose concessions to the Palestinians and favor settlement construction on occupied lands sought by the Palestinians for a future state.
-Last week, Israeli officials approved the building of over 7,000 new settlement homes in the occupied West Bank, according to activist groups that attended the planning meeting.

 Violence between Israelis and Palestinians has surged since Israel stepped up raids across the West Bank following a spate of Palestinian attacks last spring.
 The bloodshed has spiked this year, with more than 60 Palestinians killed in the West Bank and east Jerusalem, according to a tally by The Associated Press.
 Palestinian attacks against Israelis have killed 13 people in 2023.